zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “To decipher” (decipher) means to be able to unders tand the meaning of something that has been written in another code or system or even language.
 “To decipher” something means to figure it out, to be able to understand it.
 Governments, for example, often communicate using s pecial secret codes that no one else can understand.
 These are codes, of cou rse, that the country’s enemies try to decipher, try to figure out.

 Hassan is referring to the doctor’s writing, not so me special secret code.
-He recommends getting the doctor’s nurse to decipher i t.
+He recommends getting the doctor’s nurse to decipher it.
 Lily says, “I feel like if I just keep at it, I’ll be able to work it out.”
 A couple of common expressions there.
 The first one is “to keep at it.”
 “To keep at it” or “t o keep at” something means to continue to do it even though it is difficult or ch allenging.
 It’s the opposite of giving up.
 If you give up, you stop.
 You quit.
 If y ou continue working on it even though it’s difficult, we would say you are “keepin g at it.”

 Lily uses another very common expression: “to work something out.”
 “To work something out” is to find the answer to some questi on or solution to some problem that is very difficult, that is very challe nging.
 “To figure something out” is “to work it out.”
 “To work it out” usually involves  a very complicated problem.
 If, for example, you like to read detective fiction – n ovels about private investigators and police who investigate crimes – you might be so meone who likes to work out the solution, who tries to figure out who committed  the crime, who committed the murder.